 As you are aware, Hepatitis C Elimination Program in Georgia was launched in April, 2015.
-From the beginning of the program implementation more then 46 000 HCV patients were registered, more then 45 000 out of registered patients have already started treatment and more than 40 000 completed treatment.
+From the beginning of the program implementation more than 46 000 HCV patients were registered, more than 45 000 out of registered patients have already started treatment and more than 40 000 have completed treatment.

-Patients flow within the HCV program is being gradually changed.
+Patients flow within the HCV Elimination Program is being gradually changed.
 Recently, gradual decrease of patients’ inflow in the treatment component have been observed.
 According to our preliminary analysis, the decrease of the patients’ inflow is caused by several reasons, including financial and geographical barriers.

 At this stage, the Ministry of Labour, Health and Social Affairs of Georgia is working on the activities to scale up HCV Elimination Program throughout the country from June or July 2018, by establishing minimum one HCV service provider in each municipality and cities of local governance.
 Primary healthcare facilities will be involved in HCV Elimination Program to deliver comprehensive services within diagnostic and treatment components, including 10 PHC facilities in Tbilisi, 2 in Kutaisi, 2 in Batumi and 1 in Zugdidi.
 In total, 84 centers will be involved in HCV program implementation which will ensure geographical access as much as possible.
 Implementation of the decentralization project significantly depends on introduction of the Sofosbuvir/Velpatasvir, as more simplified and cost-effective regime of HCV treatment (no additional medication is required).
 In particular, at this stage, the total cost of diagnostic tests for treatment uptake (including genotype, ultrasound research, elastography, etc.) equals 369 GEL / 147.6 $, out of which patient’s co-payment is 258.3 GEL / 103.3 $, in case of treatment with Pangenotipic medicines, diagnostic algorithm will be significantly simplified and the total cost of diagnostic tests will be about 230 GEL / 92 $ and co-payment about 160 GEL / 65 $.